 - Now you need to work your plan!
 Identify workshops, programs, online and print resources, and people at Cornell and elsewhere to help you develop the connections and skills you need to successfully implement your plan.
 Here are some suggestions.

-Programs and Events to Help You Navigate Academia
+Programs and Resources to Help You Navigate Academia

 - Academic Writing Programs